ingo/ingo.github.io/_recipes/der_falke_kellerbier.md

 ---
-title: Der Falke Kellerbier
+author: Josh Weikert
 category: Beverages
 description: Kellerbier merges the best of British cask ale with German malts and hops in a unique lager style.
 It has an atypical flavor profile that, depending on your finishing steps, can represent itself as a kind of German ESB or a Continental IPA.
-image: 6881b1b1c92402c3375be2b1784b8519ce2b2a04_pale-ale-image.webp
+image: der_falke_kellerbier.jpg
 size: 5 gallons (19 liters)
+source: https://beerandbrewing.com/author/josh-weikert
 time: 3 hours
-author: Josh Weikert
-source: https://beerandbrewing.com/author/josh-weikert
+title: Der Falke Kellerbier
 ---
 Der Falke Kellerbier is a unique blend of British cask ale and German malts and hops.
 This lager style beer has an atypical flavor profile that can be tweaked to represent a German ESB or a Continental IPA.

 ### Ingredients